-What to do and see once all the staple sights were ticked off your list.
+What to do and see in Rome once all the staple sights were ticked off your list.
+This is Rome relaxed guide to the Eternal City.

 Rome is the city of echoes, the city of illusions, and the city of yearning.-Giotto di Bondone